bedrocklinux/bedrocklinux-website/markdown/0.7/beta-test.md

 **This is intended for pre-release testing and is not suitable for production systems.
 There is a substantial amount of new code with limited testing.
 There are likely many still undiscovered bugs.
 Only install on test machines for the time being.**

+**See known issue list before installing.
+Hijacking some distros may be known to be broken at this point in time.**

 Poki is currently targeting `x86_64`.
 Additional architectures may be added later.

 Install a traditional `x86_64` Linux distribution such as Arch, Debian, Fedora,